This KB will guide you on how to create a PPPC MDM payload to allow applications Full Disk Access in order to avoid your end-users being prompted.

 We can run the commands now that we have the file path, here is the command for the identifier:

-Now we run the command for the code requirement (for every application, the code requirment starts with identifier:
+Now we run the command for the code requirement (for every application, the code requirement starts with identifier:

 Putting the payload together:

-The fields you want to fill out to grant Full Disk Access (FDA) are Access to Protected Files and Access to System Admin Files.
+The fields you want to fill out to grant Full Disk Access (FDA) are Access to All Protected and System Administration.

 If you know that a specific application needs Full Disk Access, we recommend deploying this payload before deploying the software.
 Also, it's normal to see the applications in question have their checkbox "unchecked" in Security & Privacy -> Privacy -> Full Disk Access panel.